aprototypingelectronix/aprototyping.github.io/README.md

 ## Projects
 ### Pix3lone

 This project is based for individuals who are interested to learn Microcontroller Programming.
-This PCB design and built in Maldives for our market.
+Hardware is design and built proudly in Maldives.
+When you plugin this board to your PC, it will be displayed as Arduino Leonardo.

+For working examples please goto (https://www.google.com "EXAMPLES") and if you have any comments or issues please goto (https://www.google.com "ISSUES") and raise your voice!

+The hardware includes:

+* An SPI interface: for hardcore developers if they need to download custom bootloaders
+* USB-C Interface: for programming uses (No need of external USART converters, You can plug-in to the PC and through Arduino IDE/Avrdude you can just upload the your firmware’s )
+* Two LED’s: One LED will indicate the power to the board.
+Second one is connected to PE6 of ATMEGA32U4 (In Arduino Pin Mapping its pin 7)
+* 500mA Fuse: Protection against over current on USB powerlines.

 > Hardware Details and PIN Assignments